Good times boost confidence and bad times build Character!

 We all have problems.
 Surprisingly enough – no one is spared from problems.
 In fact, every human being on this planet has some problems.
 Sometimes we don’t have solutions but it doesn’t mean that we ought to give up so easily.
-At one point, I stopped complaining and started taking responsibility for my own behaviour and actions.
-Life asked me to choose one from two options – accept things as they are or accept the responsibility to change them.
+At one point, I stopped complaining and started taking responsibility for my own behavior and actions.
+Life asked me to choose one of two options – accept things as they are or accept the responsibility to change them.
 Very often, I chose the second option.
-And a situation deteriorated.
+And the situation deteriorated.
 I had to pay a cost because the situation had forced me to keep a few things at risk.
-Sometimes it was money, sometimes it was relationship, and sometimes it was even my health.
-I felt several times that I was broke and broken.
+Sometimes it was money, sometimes it was relationships, and sometimes it was even my health.
+I felt several times that I was broken and broken.
 I was absolutely shattered and gutted a plethora of times.
 At one point, I almost lost everything except hope.
 I always remember Red and Andy Dufresne from the movie ‘The Shawshank Redemption.’
 Red says “Hope is a dangerous thing.
 Hope can drive a man insane.”
 Whereas Andy Dufresne says “Hope is a good thing.
 Maybe even the best of things and good things never die.”
 I vouch for the latter because if nothing is certain, then surely everything is possible.

-Hope, Trust, Patience, Resilience and Gratitude!
+Hope, Trust, Patience, Resilience, and Gratitude!

-After a lot of introspection I realised that the key to surviving through such situations is to have Hope, Trust, Patience, Resilience and Gratitude!
+After a lot of introspection, I realized that the key to surviving such situations is to have Hope, Trust, Patience, Resilience, and Gratitude!
 I thought that nothing was working out so I decided to work on myself.
 I took time for my self-development and focused on developing emotional resilience every day.
 Sometimes we can’t control the unpredictable things that happen to us but we can certainly decide how we respond to the events and hardships in our lives.
 I decided to make sure that my positive attitude remains ‘certain’ in such ‘uncertain’ situations.
 I learned to see something positive in every negative situation and started to believe that everything happens for a reason.
 Isn’t it significant to notice the ‘collateral beauty’ when sometimes we see only the ‘collateral damages?’
 Gratitude evolves when our sadness meets even a slight positivity in the situation.
 Our emotional resilience starts strengthening when we start expressing gratitude for every single good thing in our lives.
 I realized that no other religion on this planet is greater than Humanity.

 One indeed needs a lot of courage to compete in the ‘Survival of the Fittest’ in such ill situations.
 I understood that “courage” is not having the strength to continue, courage means continuing when we don’t have strength.